-We performed non-parametric Wald-Wolfowitz runs-tests (Wald and Wolfowitz 1940; Mateus and Caeiro 2015) of the null hypothesis that the first sampling of variants is randomly distributed over time (i.e., evenly spaced).
-The null hypothesis was rejected for both 29KG and 64KG analysis at P << 0.01, suggesting significant temporally clustering in both 29KG dataset and 64KG datasets.
+We performed nonparametric Wald-Wolfowitz run tests (Wald and Wolfowitz 1940; Mateus and Caeiro 2015) of the null hypothesis that the first sampling of variants is randomly distributed over time (i.e., evenly spaced).
+The null hypothesis was rejected for both 29KG and 64KG analyses at $P \ll 0.01$, suggesting significant temporal clustering in both 29KG and 64KG data sets.
 Because many mutations were first sampled on December 24, 2019, we only included one mutation for that day to avoid biasing the test.

 We also tested the null hypothesis of the same molecular evolutionary patterns within the SARS-CoV-2 population and between species (i.e., Human SARS-CoV-2 and Bat RaTG13) by using a McDonald-Kreitman test (McDonald and Kreitman 1991).
-The numbers of nonsynonymous and synonymous polymorphisms with a frequency greater than 1% were 32 and 17, compared with the numbers of nonsynonymous and synonymous fixed differences (170 and 958, respectively) inferred between proCoV2 and bat RaTG13 sequences.
-The McDonald-Kreitman test rejected the null overwhelmingly in a 2×2 contingency table analysis (P << 0.01).
+The numbers of nonsynonymous and synonymous polymorphisms with a frequency >1% were 32 and 17, compared with the numbers of nonsynonymous and synonymous fixed differences (170 and 958, respectively) between proCoV2 and bat RaTG13 sequences.
+The McDonald-Kreitman test rejected the null overwhelmingly ($P\ll 0.01$).